CoffeeBeforeArch/pytest_guide/src/intro/intro.md

 ========================================= 2 passed in 0.01s =========================================
 ```

-Now, only our two tests part of `TestClass` are collected and run (and pass!).
+Now, only our 2 tests part of `TestClass` are collected and run (and pass!).

 # Conclusion